williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 ![7](/assets/pr-7.svg){:.w75}

-So when would we apply these metrics?
+So why are these metrics useful?

 # Real world use